An Overview Of Stress Management

 When you talk to them about your feelings and worries, your trusted friends and family members can provide empathy, understanding, and a new viewpoint on your difficulties.

 Having someone listen can be a huge relief and a source of validation.
-Asking for the advice of individuals you trust can also help you find insightful information and workable ideas to assist you in better managing your stress.
+Asking for the advice of individuals you trust can also help you find insightful information and workable ideas to help you manage your stress better.

 Engaging in fun activities or spending quality time with your support network is a source of consolation, relaxation, and a much-needed reprieve from pressures.